andrewplummer/Sugar/CAUTION.md

   - `Function#lazy` now has different arguments. `limit` is now the third argument with `immediate` taking its place as second.
 Additionally `immediate` -- which determines whether lazy functions are executed immediately then lock or lock then execute after a timeout -- is now false by default.

 - Level: Major
-  - Date ranges are now their own package (the "range" package), are not dependent on the Date package, and work on numbers and strings as well.

-- Level: Major
   - Date range methods `eachDay`, `eachMonth`, etc. are deprecated in favor of the syntax `every("day")`, etc.

 - Level: Major
   - Date range method `duration` is deprecated in favor of `span`.
 Additionally it will add 1 to the duration to include the starting number itself.
 In effect for date ranges this means that `duration` will be 1 ms longer.

 - Level: Major
+  - `Range#step` alias was removed.
+Use `Range#every` instead.

+- Level: Major
+  - Date formatting tokens `z` and `zz` are now `Z` and `ZZ`.
+Additionally `zzz` was removed.

+- Level: Moderate
+  - `Array#find` now works according to the ES6 spec.
+This means that it will no longer take a `fromIndex` or `loop` arguments.
+Instead, the second argument is the context in which the function matcher will be run.
+If you need the previous functionality, use `Array#findFrom` and `Array#findIndexFrom` instead.

+- Level: Moderate
+  - `Array.sortBy` now performs a natural sort by default.
+This means numbers (any consecutive numbers, so this will include currency formatting, etc.) will sort as numbers, (2 before 100).
+If you do not want this behavior, set the flag `Array.AlphanumericSortNatural` to `false`.

+- Level: Moderate
   - `Object.clone` now will error if being called on a user-created class instance or host object (DOM Elements, Events, etc).
 A number of complex issues tie in here, but in the end it is unreliable to call `clone` on an object that is not a standard data types as 1) hidden properties cannot be cloned 2) the original arguments to the constructor cannot be known 3) even if they could be known the issue of whether or not the constructor should actually be called again is not clear.

-- Level: Major
-  - `String#normalize` is now deprecated, but still available as a separate script in the `lib/plugins` directory.

 - Level: Moderate
   - The `split` argument was removed from `String#truncate`.
 For truncating without splitting words, use `String#truncateOnWords` instead.
 Argument position is adjusted accordingly.